CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 *Example:*

 ```
-* Adding an alias for tomorrow.
+Explanation: Adding an alias for tomorrow.
 > alias tomorrow tmr

-* Listing all incomplete tasks and reminders for the next day.
+Explanation: Listing all incomplete tasks and reminders for the next day.
 > tmr

-* Original command tomorrow will still work.
+Explanation: Original command tomorrow will still work.
 > tomorrow
 ```